1

 4. 4.
 Maintaining your existing contracts with customers and vendors because moving your business to Texas via redomestication does not create a new company: it maintains your existing company, saving you dozens (or even hundreds) of hours re-writing (and re-negotiating) contracts and changing banks;

 5. 5.
-Eliminating the need to continue paying registration fees and taxes in your prior state (assuming you have discontinued your operarions there and have permanently relocated to Texas), potentially saving you tens of thousands of dollars (or more) in state taxes every quarter when you move your business to Texas;
+Eliminating the need to continue paying registration fees and taxes in your prior state (assuming you have discontinued your operations there and have permanently relocated to Texas), potentially saving you tens of thousands of dollars (or more) in state taxes every quarter when you move your business to Texas;

 6. 6.
 Avoiding unnecessary IRS scrutiny because moving your LLC or corporation to Texas via redomestication is a tax-free transaction under the Internal Revenue Code; and